dunkware/.github/profile/README.md

 ## Key Areas
 Here are some key areas we are focused in.
 - **Open Cloud e**: The heart of our open cloud solutions, enabling seamless interaction between various Dunkware modules and facilitating real-time data-driven decision-making.
-- **Time Machine**: Available on AWS Marketplace, Time Machine offers a robust framework for financial backtesting, streaming queries, and predictive analytics.
+- **Time Machine**: Evolving towards AWS Marketplace, Time Machine offers a robust framework for financial backtesting, streaming queries, and predictive analytics that can expand into other industries.
 - **Auomated Trading t**: Using our Time Machine software we are spending development cycles and money for managing a large-scale autoamted trading cloud that is profiling several thousand stocks and making self directed trading decisions.

 ## Get Involved